A Functional Abstraction of Typed Invocation Contexts

 When the continuation $k_2$ is invoked, the trail is extended with the context $\btos{\holedot}$ (hence the whole trail looks like $\btos{(\iszero{\holedot})}$).
 This context will not be composed with any further contexts in the subsequent steps of reduction.
 Therefore, the trail at this point is given type $\exttrailty{\intty}{\mttrailty}{\strty}$, consisting of the input type of \iszerott, the type of an empty trail, and the output type of \btostt.

 Observe that our trail types can be inhabited by heterogeneous trails (e.g., $\btos{(\iszero{\holedot})}$), where the input and output types of each invocation context are different.
-The flexibility is exactly what we expect a general type system of \controltt and \prompttt to have, as we stated in Section~\ref{sec:control:hetero}.
+The flexibility is exactly what we expect an expressive type system of \controltt and \prompttt to have, as we stated in Section~\ref{sec:control:hetero}.

-\paragraph{Comparison with Previous Work} In the CPS translation of Kameyama and Yonezawa~\cite{kameyama-dynamic}, a trail is treated as a list of invocation contexts.
+\paragraph{Comparison with Previous Work} In the CPS translation of Kameyama and Yonezawa \cite{kameyama-dynamic}, a trail is treated as a list of invocation contexts.
 Such a list is given a recursive type $\trail{\rho}$ defined as follows:

 \im{ \trail{\rho} = \recty{X}{\listty{\arrowtytwo{\rho}{X}{\rho}}} }

 We can easily see that the definition restricts the type of invocation contexts in two ways.
 First, all invocation contexts in a trail must have the same type.
 This is because lists are homogeneous by definition.
 Second, each invocation context must have equal input and output types.
 This is a direct consequence of the first restriction.
 The two restrictions prevent one from invoking a continuation in a context such as $\iszero{\holedot}$ or $\btos{\holedot}$.
 Moreover, the use of the list type makes empty and non-empty trails indistinguishable at the level of types, and extension of trails undetectable in types.
 On the other hand, the limited expressiveness allows one to use an ordinary expression type (such as \intty, instead of a type designed specifically for trails) to encode the information of trails in the \controltt/\prompttt calculus.
 That is, if a trail has type $\trail{\rho}$ in the CPS world, it has type $\rho$ in the direct-style world.